tickernelz/jetbrains-toolbox-install/README.md

 # jetbrains-toolbox-install

-This is an installer for the [JetBrains Toolbox App](https://www.jetbrains.com/toolbox-app/).
+This is an installer for the [JetBrains Toolbox App](https://www.jetbrains.com/toolbox-app/) using wget2 works for fedora 40 above.

 ## How it works